 Once the batteries are depleted they need to be charged via the engine and brake regeneration - something the car does automatically.

-Plug-in hybrids (examples are the Toyota Prius Plug-In, Hyundai Ioniq and Audi A3 e-tron) have a greater electric range because they have larger batteries and allow the owner to top up the batteries via an electric outlet.
+Plug-in hybrids (examples are the Toyota Prius Plug-In, and Hyundai Ioniq) have a greater electric range because they have larger capacity batteries and allow the owner to top up the batteries via an electric outlet when not driving.

-The bigger battery allows them to run on electric power for extended periods, sometimes even at higher speeds, and the brakes are still used for recharging.
+The bigger battery allows them to run on electric power for extended periods, sometimes even at freeway speeds, and the brakes are still used for recharging.

-Range extenders (an example is the BMW i3 Range Extender and now defunct Chevrolet Ampera) also have a conventional (petrol) engine and batteries with electric motors, but the difference here is that the engine doesn’t power the wheels - it’s only used to charge the batteries, which are also kept topped up via regenerative braking.
+Straddling the line between pure electric cars and hybrids are cars equipped with "range extender" engines.
+Range extenders (an example is the BMW i3 Range Extender) also have a conventional engine and batteries with electric motors, but the difference here is that the engine has no mechanical connection to drive the wheels - it’s only used to charge the batteries, which are also kept topped up via regenerative braking.